The Cleanup Process

 - Surface water - must meet the state's Water Quality Standards

 - Indoor air - See DEC's Vapor Intrusion Technical Memorandum

 Associated Regulations: 18AAC 70 Water Quality Standards

-8) Report Preparation and SubmittalSite characterization reports are prepared by a qualified person on behalf of the responsible party and submitted to DEC for approval.
+8) Report Preparation and SubmittalSite characterization reports are prepared by a qualified environmental professional on behalf of the responsible party and submitted to DEC for approval.
 See 18 AAC 75, Article 3, and scroll to Section 335(c) for information on requirements.
 Each report includes: